-SMU is among three teams which are reportedly going to join the ACC in 2024.
-It is yet another school which leaves the Group of Five conferences and heads to the Power Five.
+SMU was among three teams which went to the ACC this year.
+It is yet another school which leaves the Group of Five conferences and heads to the Power Four.

 Here’s a look at SMU’s situation and what it means for the college football realignment landscape.